nickbreen/docker-cron/README.md

 # Logging

 cron jobs are not logged _per-se_.
 Instead, if an MTA is available, their output is emailed to the owner of the crontab.
-Otherwise, explicitly pipe their output to ```logger```.
+Otherwise, the job should explicitly pipe  output to ```logger```.

     cron:
       build: .